-Course number : DMP3900E Instructor : Yoshihiro Shibuo Term / Time : Fall through Summer
+Course number: DMP3900E Instructor: SHIBUO Yoshihiro Term / Time: Fall through Winter

-This course provides opportunities for students to actually visit and study flood control structures in Japan, which concept can be introduced to other courses.
-The course shall provide insight of structural measurements, which include but not limited to, river levees, flood retarding basins, dams, and sabo structures.
-After each study-visit, students will be requested to submit a report comparing the target structures in Japan and those in their countries.
+This course provides opportunities for students to visit actual fields to study structural countermeasure and flood control practice in Japan so that they would experience and understand the concept and ideas that can possibly be introduced to their countries.
+The course shall provide insight of structural countermeasures, which include but not limited to, river levees, flood retarding basins, dams, and Sabo structures.
+After each study-visit, students will be requested to submit a report describing the lessons they have learnt and discussion of any possibility to introduce the concept to their countries.

-- 2 Course Outline (Course Topics)

 - 1 : Diversion channel

 - 2 : Super levee

-- 3 : Weir, Water gate
+- 3: Weir, Water gate

 - 4 : Disaster management station

 - 5 : River administration in normal time

 - 6 : Awareness enlightening activities for flood (Flood mark, Water level indication tower, etc.)

-- 7 : Retarding basin
+- 7: Retarding basin

 - 8 : Metropolitan area outer underground discharge channel

-- 9 : Integrated flood management in Tsurumi River
+- 9: Integrated flood management in urbanized river

 - 1 0 : Dam

-- $1 \ 1 \ :$ Sabo work
+- 1 1: Sabo work

 - 1 2 : Discontinuous levee

 - 1 3 : Pumping station